Ada, Serbia

 Ada (Ада; Ada) is a town and municipality located in the North Banat District of the autonomous province of Vojvodina, Serbia.
 It is situated near the river Tisa in the geographical region of Bačka.
-The town has a population of 9,564, while the municipality has 16,991 inhabitants (2011 census), and a 75.04% Hungarian majority.
+The town has a population of 7,423, while the municipality has 13,293 inhabitants (2022 census), and a 72.71% Hungarian majority.

-The municipality of Ada municipality includes the towns of Ada (the seat) and nearby Mol, and the villages of Utrine, Obornjača and Sterijino.
+The municipality of Ada includes the towns of Ada (the seat) and nearby Mol, and the villages of Utrine, Obornjača and Sterijino.

+Name

+The name of the town comes from the Serbo-Croatian àda which means an island in a river or lake.

 Demographics

 According to the 2011 census, the total population of the Ada municipality was 16,991 inhabitants.

 Ethnic groups

 All local communities in the municipality have a Hungarian majority.

 The ethnic composition of the municipality is:

 Jewish history

 A Jewish community was founded in the city in 1790.
 Over the years, pogroms, assaults and murders against them against the background of anti-Semitism were carried out.

 The first rabbi of the city was Rabbi Aharon Ackerman, followed by Rabbi Yaakov Heilbronn, who was murdered by rioters.

 In 1880, 410 Jews lived in the community and in 1896 a synagogue was established.
 In 1925, 470 Jews lived in the town.

 In April 1941, Nazi Germany invaded the area and 60 Jews were murdered.
 Most of the community's Jews were later murdered in the Holocaust.

-59 survivors immigrated to Israel in 1948 and in 1973 the synagogue was demolished by order of the Hungarian authorities.
+59 survivors immigrated to Israel in 1948 and in 1973 the synagogue was demolished by order of the Yugoslavian authorities.